Below are some thoughts on dealing with cardio health from a position of strength, beginning with the main star of this system, the heart.

 Nutrients for the Heart.
 Nutrition plays a key role in the functions of this system and all supporting organs and functions.
 Proper nutrition allows blood to efficiently carry the nutrients necessary to feed the cells of the body.
 The heart calls on many structures within the body to perform its work.
 Nerves, muscles, and blood vessels are all important to the heart’s activity.
 The following nutrients play a key role in the proper functioning of the cardiovascular system.
 These include: CALCIUM: It plays a role in the transmission of nerve impulses, important in the function of the blood pressure feedback system.
 Calcium ions play a role in the strength of cardiac muscular contraction, similar to skeletal muscle fiber function.
 POTASSIUM: This also is involved in cardiac muscle contraction.
 MAGNESIUM: Important in neuromuscular activity and myocardial functioning (the muscular system of the heart).

-I would suggest you get a COMPLETE multi-mineral so that you do not create any imbalances and you insure you are covering all the bases.
+I suggest you get a COMPLETE multi-mineral so that you do not create any imbalances and you cover all the bases.
 Take your minerals before you go to bed to help you to sleep better.
-Are you getting enough of these minerals to insure the proper functioning of your heart?
+Are you getting enough of these minerals to ensure the proper functioning of your heart?